SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 Members of the OSBA can become also member of the Forum SCS-Standards for an additional membership fee, providing the financial resources for the Forum to do its work.
 Membership in the OSBA is open to any organization that supports the goals of the OSBA.
-Alternatively, a certification fee can be paid without any membership; the fee corresponds to the lower tier membership fee.
+Alternatively, a certification fee can be paid without any membership.

 ## Getting listed and tested